Home Compare AME vs LR.PA

 AMETEK vs Legrand: Which Stock Looks Stronger in 2026?

-AMETEK holds the cleaner structural position, with the lead spread across growth and stability.
+AMETEK holds the cleaner structural position, with the lead spread across stability and profitability.
 Legrand does not offset that deficit through any equally strong structural edge elsewhere.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity